IyesGames/iyes_loopless/README.md

 You can use Bevy labels for system ordering, as usual.

+**Note:** conditional systems currently only support explicit labels, you cannot use Bevy's "ordering by function name" syntax.
+E.g: `.after(another_system)` does *not* work, you need to create a label.

-There is also `ConditionSet` (similar to Bevy `SystemSet`) for easily applying many conditions and labels to many systems:
+There is also `ConditionSet` (similar to Bevy `SystemSet`): syntax sugar for easily applying conditions and labels that are common to many systems:

 ```rust
 use bevy::prelude::*;